mail2sou2/LampenweltQAChallenge/README.md

 2. Build tool: Maven
 3. Framework: TestNG Framework using Java and Maven
 4. Report path: \\Report\\{Date of execution}\\Report_{timestamp}.html
-5. Browser used: Chrome (Version: 100)
+5. Browser used: Chrome Version: 100 (Others browsers like Safari, Edge or Firefox can also be configured based on the scope of cross browser testing)

 ### Getting started with the framework